Bhikkhu Pāsādika: Career

-He edited the quarterly Linh-Són - publication d'études bouddhologiques at Joinville-le-Pont from 1978-82.
+He edited the quarterly Linh-Són - publication d'études bouddhologiques at Joinville-le-Pont from 1978 to 1982.
 Then, until 1993, he participated in the project Sanskrit Dictionary of the Buddhist Texts from the Turfan Finds of the Commission of Buddhist Studies, Academy of Sciences, Göttingen.
-From 1995-2007 he was hon. professor, Dept. of Indology and Tibetology of Philipp's University Marburg, teaching Pāli, Sanskrit, classical Tibetan and Buddhist Chinese.
-Additionally, he was in charge of the chair of Indology at Würzburg University (1996-2000).
+From 1995 to 2007 he was hon. professor, Dept. of Indology and Tibetology of Philipp's University Marburg, teaching Pāli, Sanskrit, classical Tibetan and Buddhist Chinese.
+Additionally, he was in charge of the chair of Indology at Würzburg University (1996–2000).
 He also was visiting professor at Ruhr University Bochum (2000, 2002).
 He has been specializing in early Mahāyāna literature and Śrāvakayānist Nikāya-Āgama comparative studies.